rati-ecosystem/rati-protocol/01-whitepaper.md

 ## 1. Introduction

-The current landscape of on-chain AI is characterized by disjointed projects and ephemeral digital identities. $RATi pioneers a new paradigm—a fully integrated ecosystem where AI agents and digital entities are not mere tools, but dynamic, living participants in a secure, interconnected environment.
-Leveraging standard NFTs for every digital asset, $RATi guarantees transparency, immutability, and seamless interoperability across platforms.
+The current landscape of on-chain AI is characterized by disjointed projects and ephemeral digital identities.
+RATi pioneers a new paradigm—a fully integrated ecosystem where AI agents and digital entities are not mere tools, but dynamic, living participants in a secure, interconnected environment.
+Leveraging standard NFTs for every digital asset, RATi guarantees transparency, immutability, and seamless interoperability across platforms.

 ---